-Monsoon season in Thailand typically runs from May – November, and while the rains can come down daily like clockwork; some Songkran in Nan - 2argue that the wettest week in the country is still found in mid April.
+Monsoon season in Thailand typically runs from May – November, and while the rains can come down daily like clockwork; some argue that the wettest week in the country is still found in mid April.
 The week of April 13th – 15th marks the beginning of the lunar New Year, and the beginning of Songkran or “The Water Festival.”
 This festival is perhaps the most important of the year, and represents a time of spiritual cleansing to start the new year fresh.
 The customary Thai New Year tradition has always involved water being poured over the head and hands to signify both a physical and spiritual purification.
 Escalating to new heights, today the festival has evolved into a full blown country-wide water fight.

 Every year masses of locals and travelers alike flock to Bangkok, Chiang Mai, Krabi and Phuket to celebrate in the festivities.
 These locations certainly offer a dizzying mix of a crazy water fight and traditional religious processions, albeit side by side lots and lots of other tourists.
 To find an off the beaten path, unique and local songkran experience that mixes both tradition and Snauk (the Thai word for ‘fun’), a great place to visit is the northeastern province of Nan.
 Here is what to expect if you venture to Nan to partake in the water fight.